AndrewZhou924/andrewzhou924.github.io/_pages/about.md

   Yongqi Zhang, **Zhanke Zhou**, Quanming Yao✉️, Yong Li. -->

 # 🎖 Awards
+- *2024.06*, Best Poster Award by COMP of HKBU.
-- *2024.05*, Best Research Performance Award of HKBU.
+- *2024.05*, Best Research Performance Award by COMP of HKBU.
-- *2023.11*, Research Excellence Award of HKBU.
+- *2023.11*, Research Excellence Award by COMP of HKBU.
 - *2021.06*, Honorary degree of HUST (Top 2%, highest honour for undergrad).
 - *2021.06*, Outstanding Graduate Award of HUST.